By Chere Di Boscio

 Certainly, it’s a lucrative trade.
 Mammoth tusks are worth about £320 per kilogram, which is far more expensive than elephant ivory.
 Beyond the fact that mammoth ivory is a kind of antique, it also has the advantage of being legal, unlike elephant ivory, which is internationally banned by CITIES.

-While some argue that the plethora of mammoth ivory available means there is less of a need for elephant tusk ivory, the latter is so relatively cheap, that this is still far from the case: why buy legal ivory for hundreds of times the cost of poached material, especially when using it is socially acceptable?
+While some argue that the plethora of mammoth ivory available means there is less of a need for elephant tusk ivory, since the latter is so relatively cheap, this is still far from the case.
+After all, why buy legal ivory for hundreds of times the cost of poached material, especially when using it is socially acceptable?